Linear and nonlinear parabolic forward-backward problems: The case of the linear shear flow

 \begin{proof} \step{We exhibit possible discontinuities.} Let us consider the unique solution $u\in Z^0(\Omega)$ to \eqref{eq:shear-z}.
-Following the strategy sketched by Goldstein and Mazumdar\footnote{Oddly, Goldstein and Mazumdar do not mention the orthogonality conditions \eqref{eq:compat-shear}.
-They merely state that, ``since $\p_{zz} u_1 = z \p_x u_1 - f$ in $\mathcal{D}'(\Om_\pm)$ and since $z u_1, f \in C^0([x_0,x_1];L^2(-1,1))$, consequently $z \p_x u_1 - \p_{zz} u_1 = f$ in $L^2(\Omega)$''.
-However, these orthogonality conditions are non-empty, as we show below (see \cref{free:f}).} \cite[Theorem~4.2]{AG}, we introduce the unique strong solution $w \in Z^0(\Omega)$ to \eqref{eq:ux}, so that $w$ is a good candidate for $\p_x u$.
-The idea is then to introduce the function $u_1$ defined by \be u_1(x,z) :=
+Following the strategy sketched by Goldstein and Mazumdar \cite[Theorem~4.2]{AG} (see \cref{rmk:goldstein} for further comments), we introduce the unique strong solution $w \in Z^0(\Omega)$ to \eqref{eq:ux}, so that $w$ is a good candidate for $\p_x u$.
+The idea is then to introduce the function $u_1$ defined by

-\ee so that $\p_x u_1=w$ almost everywhere.
+so that $\p_x u_1=w$ almost everywhere.
 Furthermore, it can be easily proved that, in $\mathcal{D}'(\Om_\pm)$,